btahir/deoldify_and_edvr/README.md

 ## Future Work

-I would like to make a more generalized notebok that can work with most GAN models.
+Make a more generalized notebok that can work with most image processing models.